isomerpages/moe-acspri/_co-curricular-activities-ccas/Clubs/EcoMaker Club.md

 #### **Programme Development**

-The theme for of our Science Club this year is ‘Greening in our school’.
-Our club aims to provide a more outdoor experience to appreciate biodiversity.
-As Citizen Science, our members would have a chance to get to know the flora and fauna in ACS(P) better by doing extensive survey called Bioblitz.
-From this survey, we will embark on the ‘Community in Nature’ project where our members will work towards developing certain areas into interesting garden.
+The theme for our EcoMaker Club this year is ‘Greening in Our School’.
+Our club aims to provide members with an all rounded experience where members explore STEM through experiments in the lab as well as outdoor experiences to appreciate biodiversity.
+As citizen scientists, members have a chance to learn more about the flora and fauna in ACS(P) as they conduct Bioblitz, an extensive survey initiative by NParks.
+Members also embarked on the ‘Community in Nature’ project where they worked towards redeveloping certain green areas in the school.

-We hope that the garden would invite other organisms to drop by and make it their habitat.
-Once this garden is created, the members will learn to take care and as eco-stewards, they will promote awareness to their friends.
-There will also be opportunities to carry out experiments in this project.
+We hope these changes once finally in place will attract more biodiversity to ACS(P).
+We are looking forward to the opportunity in future for our members to be eco stewards who will promote awareness of conserving biodiversity.